aidanok/promises-tho/README.md

 Why use this?

-I wrote it because I got tired of writing  `while(--tries) await something ` type loops and other on the fly stuff, but here's why you might want to use it:
+I got tired of writing  `while(--tries) await something ` type loops and other on the fly stuff, but here's why you might want to use it:

 - Keeps type signatures if you are using TypeScript.